buildpacks/docs/content/docs/operator-guide/create-a-stack.md

 <p class="spacer"></p>

 > **NOTE:** The **stack identifier** implies compatibility with other stacks of that same identifier.
 For instance, a custom stack may use
-> `io.buildpacks.stacks.bionic` as its identifier so long as it will work with buildpacks that declare compatibility with the
+> `io.buildpacks.stacks.jammy` as its identifier so long as it will work with buildpacks that declare compatibility with the
-> `io.buildpacks.stacks.bionic` stack.
+> `io.buildpacks.stacks.jammy` stack.

 The `CNB_USER_ID` is the `UID`  of the user as which the `detect` and `build` steps are run.
 The given user **MUST NOT** be a root user